EnisAksu/EnisScanner/README.md

 - Email addresses may be mistakenly identified as domains in some cases
 - Some filenames might be identified and scanned as URLs

+## Important Note for first time use
+EnisScanner might be stopped by Defender as this is my very first program, I did not have much experience to make more Defender friendly one.
+If you see "don't run" button on the bottom right, then click "More Info" link and then "Run anyway".
+As you have downloaded this executable from internet, this is a defense mechanism by Defender.
+However, as the executable is clean, it allows you to run it.

 ## Disclaimer
 This tool is for educational and research purposes only.
 Users are responsible for complying with applicable laws and the terms of service of the APIs used.